1 How Can I Extend the Functionality of the Mendix Platform?

-- By selecting Deploy for Eclipse in the Modeler, your Mendix app project will be made compatible with Eclipse,w hich means you can run and debug your app from Eclipse.
+- By selecting Deploy for Eclipse in Mendix Studio and Mendix Studio Pro, your Mendix app project will be made compatible with Eclipse,w hich means you can run and debug your app from Eclipse.
 You will also have access to the Java source code, where you can implement custom Java actions.
 For more information, see Using Eclipse and How to Debug Java actions in the Mendix documentation.

 - Many Mendix developers use IntelliJ IDEA.
-IntelliJ enables you to import Eclipse projects, so by selecting Deploy for Eclipse in the Mendix Modeler, you will also be able to do all your custom Java actions coding in IntelliJ.
+IntelliJ enables you to import Eclipse projects, so by selecting Deploy for Eclipse in Mendix Studio and Mendix Studio Pro, you will also be able to do all your custom Java actions coding in IntelliJ.

 4 What Open Standards Does Mendix Support?

 Mendix strongly adopts open standards in order to support the seamless integration of the platform and applications built on the platform as well as to support the exchange of design artifacts.

 This is a short overview of the open standards and technologies used in the Mendix Platform: